lunlunhuang/Homework/homework5.md

 ![](ARPreply.jpg)

-  - a. the hardware type.
+  - a. the hardware type : Ethernet(1)
-  - b. the protocol type.
+  - b. the protocol type : IPv4 (0x0800)
-  - c. the hardware length.
+  - c. the hardware length : 6 <sb>
-  - d. the protocol length.
+  - d. the protocol length : 4 <sb>
   - e. the operation code.
   - f. the source hardware address.
   - g. the source protocol address?